azerothcore/acore-docker/README.md

 Within your `.env` file set this variable: `DOCKER_CLIENT_DATA_FOLDER=` with the **absolute path** of the "Data" folder of your game client.

-Now run this command: `docker-compose run ac-dev-tools bash` to access the shell of the **ac-dev-tools** container.
+Now run this command: `docker-compose run --rm ac-dev-tools bash` to access the shell of the **ac-dev-tools** container.
 Once inside you can run the following commands:

 * `./maps` -> to extract dbc and maps
 * `./vmap4extractor && ./vmap4assembler` -> to extract and assemble the vertical maps